Maghnie/docs/developers/api-documentation/guides-and-tutorials/analytics.md

 In a usual scenario, we have configured multiple analysis instances for one mapped component where each instance analyzes different aspects of the component's operation.
 In most cases, we are interested in the performance of the component as a whole, i.e., we want to list results grouped by components.

-The `GET /v2/analytics/results` endpoints returns a list of the latest result for each analysis instance grouped by component \(component without analysis instances and analysis instances without results are left out\).
+The `GET /v2/analytics/results` endpoints returns a list of the latest result for each analysis instance grouped by component \(components without analysis instances and analysis instances without results are left out\).

 {% hint style="danger" %}
 **TODO**